statisticsnorway/react-components-library/README.md

 be used by the UI, all based upon a default UISchema and alternatively special UISchemas for spesific objects

 ### Usage
-The `GSIM Producer` comes with the library but if you want to use this library on another structure than GSIM you need to write your own producers and provide DefaultUISchema and spesific UISchemas
+A default producer and the `GSIM Producer` comes with the library but if you want to use this library on another structure than GSIMm og basic JSONSchemas you need to writeyour own producers and provide DefaultUISchema and spesific UISchemas

 ### How to import this library directly from GitHub (useful in early development)
 1. In your React application run `yarn add https://github.com/statisticsnorway/dc-react-components-library.git`